secretfader/www/content/blog/2019/recovery-linear/index.md

 ## Mountain Adventures

 Only a couple weeks after the above photo was taken, I felt confident enough to tackle a short hike with my family at [Lair o' the Bear Park](https://www.jeffco.us/1254/Lair-o-the-Bear-Park).
-During May and eearly June, we tackled several miles of mountainous trail throughout the park, and I took every possible opportunity to climb!
+During May and early June, we tackled several miles of mountainous trail throughout the park, and I took every possible opportunity to climb!

 <div class="two-up">
 {{<imgresize src="family-smiles.jpg" alt="Mother, father, and 3-year-old smile for a selfie against a rocky alpine backdrop." >}}